penglezos/raphael/README.md

 ### Installation instructions

-- Go to recovery (Official TWRP or ArrowOS is recommended)
+- Go to recovery (Official TWRP or ArrowOS recovery is recommended)
 - Flash the latest Android 11 firmware of your device variant.
 - Wipe Data/Cache/System/Vendor
 - Flash the ROM